shuklabhisekh/Clone-of-Theory.com/README.md

 ### _<u>You can read more about our project on our blog : </u>_

-> <a href="https://shuklabhisekh.medium.com/clone-of-theory-com-using-pure-html-css-advanced-js-c6503e028f1b" target="_blank">Blog Link</a>
+> <a href="https://shuklabhisekh.medium.com/clone-of-theory-com-using-pure-html-css-advanced-js-c6503e028f1b" target="_blank">Clone of Theory.com</a>

 # Thank You :sparkling_heart: